lojique/mrwelldone-gems/Privilege-Escalation/Linux/SUID/Shared-Object-Injection.md

 ![image](https://user-images.githubusercontent.com/96658935/147665637-a6526c01-2291-4248-8df1-84a49d0b40b1.png)

-Wehn the /sr/local/bin/suid-so command is ran its looking for the /home/user/.config/libcalc.so file but it cannot find it.
+When the /usr/local/bin/suid-so command is ran its looking for the /home/user/.config/libcalc.so file but it cannot find it.
 SO because I have writable access to /home/user I'll create that file and put something for my benefit in it.

 # Exploitation